vespa-engine/sample-apps/msmarco-ranking/passage-ranking.md

     --endpoint http://localhost:8080
 </pre>

-Indexing everything on a single node using real time indexing takes a few hours, depending on HW configuration (1000 puts/s).
+Indexing everything on a single node using real time indexing takes a few hours, depending on HW configuration (1500-2000 puts/s).

-### Ranking Evaluation using Ms Marco Passage Ranking
+### Ranking Evaluation using Ms Marco Passage Ranking development queries

-With the [evaluate_passage_run.py](src/main/python/evaluate_passage_run.py) we can run retrieval and ranking using the methods demonstrated in this sample application
+With the [evaluate_passage_run.py utility](src/main/python/evaluate_passage_run.py) we can run retrieval and ranking using the methods demonstrated in this sample application.

 Install python dependencies.
-There are no run time python dependencies in Vespa, but this sample app uses:
+There are no run time python dependencies in Vespa, but to run the evaluation the following is needed:

 <pre>
-$ pip3 install torch numpy ir_datasets requests tqdm transformers onnx onnxruntime
+$ pip3 install torch numpy ir_datasets requests tqdm
 </pre>

 Note that the ir_datasets utility will download MS Marco query evaluation data so the first run